vitorgalvao/tiny-scripts/README.md

 ### pinboardlinkcheck
 Script to check the status code of links saved in your [pinboard](https://pinboard.in/) account

+### podbook
+Script to generate a podcast RSS feed for audiobooks

 ### strongpassword
 Script to get a strong password from https://www.grc.com/passwords.htm